mkraemer67/daobase/README.md

 daobase provides a very lightweight and easy to use DAO based on postgreSQL.

+## features
-It encapsulates transactions and allows basic CRUD operations.
-Native SQL is accessible for other use cases.
-External logging frameworks are easily hookable and daobase provides extensive tracing output for error analysis.
+* encapsulates transactions and allows basic CRUD operations
+* native SQL is accessible for other use cases
+* external logging frameworks are easily hookable
+* daobase provides extensive tracing output for error analysis
+* daobase runs in a production environment and is thus constantly tested for stability

 ## get started